hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

-# Corda Charts
+# Corda Enterprise Charts

-TODO
-The structure below represents the Chart structure for R3 Corda components in the Blockchain Automation Framework implementation.
+The structure below represents the Chart structure for R3 Corda Enterprise components in the Blockchain Automation Framework implementation.

 ```
-/r3-corda
-|-- charts
-|   |-- doorman
-|   |-- doorman-tls
+platforms/corda-ent/charts
+├── bridge
+├── float
+├── generate-pki
-|   |-- h2
+├── h2
-|   |-- h2-addUser
-|   |-- h2-password-change
-|   |-- mongodb
-|   |-- mongodb-tls
-|   |-- nms
-|   |-- nms-tls
+├── idman
+├── nmap
-|   |-- node
+├── node
-|   |-- node-initial-registration
+├── node-initial-registration
-|   |-- notary
+├── notary
-|   |-- notary-initial-registration
+├── notary-initial-registration
-|   |-- storage
+└── signer

 ```
 ---------
 ## Pre-requisites

 ``helm`` to be installed and configured on the cluster.

-## doorman
+## idman
 ### About
-This folder consists Doorman helm charts which are used by the ansible playbooks for the deployment of Doorman component.
-The folder contains a templates folder,a chart file and a value file.
+This folder consists Idman helm charts which are used by the ansible playbooks for the deployment of Idman component.
+The folder contains a templates folder, a chart file and a value file.

 ### Folder Structure
 ```
-/doorman
-|-- templates
-|   |-- pvc.yaml
-|   |-- deployment.yaml
-|   |-- service.tpl
+├── idman
-|-- Chart.yaml
+│   ├── Chart.yaml
+│   ├── files
+│   │   ├── idman.conf
+│   │   └── run.sh
+│   ├── templates
+│   │   ├── configmap.yaml
+│   │   ├── deployment.yaml
+│   │   ├── _helpers.tpl
+│   │   ├── pvc.yaml
+│   │   └── service.yaml
-|-- values.yaml
+│   └── values.yaml

 ```

 ### Charts description

 #### templates
-- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for Doorman implementation.
+- This folder contains template structures which when combined with values, will generate valid Kubernetes manifest files for Idman implementation.
-- This folder contains following template files for Doorman implementation
+- This folder contains following template files for Idman implementation

   - deployment.yaml:
-      This file is used as a basic manifest for creating a Kubernetes deployment for Doorman .
-The file basically describes the container and volume specifications of the Doorman.
-The file defines container where doorman container is defined with corda image and corda jar details.
-The init container init-creds creates doorman db root password and user credentials at mount path , init-certificates init container basically configures doorman keys.jks by fetching certsecretprefix from the vault, change permissions init-containers provides permissions to base directory and db-healthcheck init-container checks for db is up or not.
+      This file is used as a basic manifest for creating a Kubernetes deployment for Idman.
+The file basically describes the container and volume specifications of the Idman.
+The file defines container where idman container is defined with corda image and corda jar details.
+The init container init-creds creates idman db root password and user credentials at mount path, init-certificates init container basically configures idman keys.jks by fetching certsecretprefix from the vault, change permissions init-containers provides permissions to base directory and db-healthcheck init-container checks for db is up or not.

   - pvc.yaml:
-      This yaml is used to create persistent volumes claim for the Doorman deployment.A persistentVolumeClaim volume is used to mount a PersistentVolume into a Pod.
+      This yaml is used to create persistent volumes claim for the Idman deployment.A persistentVolumeClaim volume is used to mount a PersistentVolume into a Pod.
 	  PersistentVolumes provide a way for users to 'claim' durable storage  without having the information details of the particular cloud environment.
-	  This file creates persistentVolumeClaim for Doorman pvc.
+	  This file creates persistentVolumeClaim for Idman pvc.

   - service.yaml:
       This template is used as a basic manifest for creating a service endpoint for our deployment.
-	  This service.yaml creates ca service endpoint.The file basically specifies service type and kind of service ports for doorman server.
+This service.yaml creates the idman service endpoint using Ambassador proxy.
+The file basically specifies service type and kind of service ports for idman server.

 #### Chart.yaml
-- This file contains the information about the chart such as apiversion, appversion ,name etc.
+- This file contains the information about the chart such as apiversion, appversion, name etc.
 #### values.yaml
 - This file contains the default configuration values for the chart.

 -----

-## doorman-tls
+## idman-tls
 ### About
-This folder consists Doorman helm charts which are used by the ansible playbooks for the deployment of Doorman component when TLS is on for the doorman.
+This folder consists Idman helm charts which are used by the ansible playbooks for the deployment of Idman component when TLS is on for the idman.
 The folder contains a templates folder, a chart file and a value file.

 ### Folder Structure
 ```
-/doorman-tls
+/idman-tls
 |-- templates
 |   |-- pvc.yaml
 |   |-- deployment.yaml